AI-Expert1219/Live-Chatbot/README.md

 # Live-Chatbot

 Chatbot made in Python using Natural Language Toolkit especially Machine Learning.
 Easy to Understand and Implement.
-Chatbot system for Final Year Project

 ### Chatbot:
 A chatbot is software that simulates human-like conversations with users via text messages on chat.